godotengine/godot-docs/classes/class_httprequest.rst

 Description
 -----------

 A node with the ability to send HTTP requests.
-Uses :ref:`HTTPClient<class_httpclient>` internally.
+Uses :ref:`HTTPClient<class_HTTPClient>` internally.

 Can be used to make HTTP requests, i.e. download or upload files or web content via HTTP.